 “What are the requirements for Medicaid in Arkansas?” is usually the first question applicants interested in receiving medical assistance ask before beginning the application process.
 Finding the answers to this question and understanding who is eligible for Medicaid is a crucial step in pursuing Medicaid benefits because applicants need to know whether or not they may qualify to receive health care through Medicaid.
 Furthermore, interested applicants will ask, “What are the income requirements for Medicaid?” in order to determine if they meet the financial requirement to receive government-funded medical assistance.
 There are many more Medicaid eligibility requirements potential recipients must meet aside from the income limits.
 Once Medicaid petitioners understand all of the eligibility requirements for Medicaid, then they have a better chance of completing a well-rounded application.
 For more information about Medicaid benefits eligibility in AR, continue reading the sections below.

-Who is eligible for Medicaid in Arkansas?
+Who qualifies for Medicaid in Arkansas?

 There are a number of different Arkansas Medicaid eligibility requirements prospective beneficiaries must meet in order to qualify for medical assistance in the state.
 The predominant factor in determining Medicaid eligibility is whether or not an applicant qualifies as low-income, as the Medicaid program is designed to assist low-income individuals and families.
 To know how to qualify for Medicaid, it is important applicants understand that before Arkansas expanded their Medicaid program due to the Affordable Care Act in 2012, only low-income individuals who met additional qualifying conditions could qualify for Medicaid.
 The Affordable Care Act’s Medicaid eligibility expansion, which was accepted by Arkansas, allows any applicant between 19 and 64 years of age to qualify for health care assistance as long as he or she meets Medicaid income requirements.